vapor/docs/3.0/docs/getting-started/services.md

 Services are a type that can be requested from a Container.
 They are registered as part of the application setup.

-Services are registered to a matching type or protocol it can represent, including it's own concrete type.
+Services are registered to a matching type or protocol it can represent, including its own concrete type.

 Services are registered to a blueprint before the [`Application`](../getting-started/application.md) is initialized.
 Together they make up the blueprint that Containers use to create an individual Service.